spdx/spdx-3-model/model/Core/Vocabularies/ProfileIdentifierType.md

 ## Entries

-- core: TODODescription
+- core: the element follows the Core profile specification
-- software: TODODescription
+- software: the element follows the Software profile specification
-- licensing: TODODescription
+- licensing: the element follows the Licensing profile specification
-- security: TODODescription
+- security: the element follows the Security profile specification
-- build: TODODescription
+- build: the element follows the Build profile specification
-- ai: TODODescription
+- ai: the element follows the AI profile specification
-- dataset: TODODescription
+- dataset: the element follows the Dataset profile specification
-- usage: TODODescription
+- usage: the element follows the Usage profile specification
-- extension: TODODescription
+- extension: the element follows the Extension profile specification